 For autism, find a biomedical specialist who understands the complexity of childhood developmental disorders and delivers sustained results.
 Sure, a parent will explore information from professionals, other parents of ASD children, books and websites.
 But, the age, sex, severity of cases, associated syndromes and medical problems make most advice an iffy resource – for your particular child, unless you know the specifics.
 That is why autism360.org is such a wonderful resource (thank you, Dr. Sid Baker).

-Addendum: The Medical Academy of Pediatric Special Needs, which is being assembled under the American Academy of Pediatrics “has been developing an ASD Fellowship for physicians and other medical professionals.”
+Addendum: The Medical Academy of Pediatric Special Needs, “has been developing an ASD Fellowship for physicians and other medical professionals.”
 Such credentials should help assure a high standard of medical care and will be a valuable resource for parents and other practitioners.